Products

 {

-// event.data will be an Array of Product instances for each product and subscription successfully loaded
+// event.products will be an Array of Product instances for each product and subscription successfully loaded

 {